 Human trafficking is defined as the use of force, fraud, or coercion to make an individual work in ANY industry.
-Victims can be men, women, and children of all socioeconomic status, education, backgrounds, nationalities and professions.
+Victims can be any gender from all socioeconomic statuses, education, backgrounds, nationalities and professions.

 The International Labor Organization reports that human trafficking generates $150 billion globally with $99 billion from commercial sexual exploitation.
 A 2014 Urban Institute report of underground commercial sex economy in eight U.S. cities (including Seattle) estimated this illicit activity generates between $39.9 million and $290 million in revenue for each city.
 The majority of girls are trafficked between the ages of 14 and 17.